tomjoht/tomjoht.github.io/_posts/2018/12/2018-12-18-holiday-gifts-for-technical-writers.md

 - technical-writing
 - writing
 keywords:
-summary: "Wondering what to get the precious technical writer in your family or workplace for the holidays?
+description: "Wondering what to get the precious technical writer in your family or workplace for the holidays?
 Here are some gift ideas."
 bitlink: http://bit.ly/holidaygiftstechcomm
 redirect_from:
 - /2018/12/16/christmas-gifts-for-technical-writers/